CharlieInRain/docs-site/docs/guides/node/nodetypes.md

 ## Full Node Node Roles

-There are two types of Full Nodes in Binance Chain network: validator nodes and witness nodes.
+There are two types of Full Nodes in BNB Beacon Chain network: validator nodes and witness nodes.

 ### What is a Validator Node?